RESOStandards/web-api-commander/doc/Certification.md

 ```

 ## Automated RESO Web API Core Testing
-Automated Web API Core automated testing tools are currently in development.
-See [Issue 34](https://github.com/RESOStandards/web-api-commander/issues/34) for progress.

 To use the automated RESO testing tools, you must have a [JDK installed](#java-and-the-jdk).

 ### Web API Core RESOScript Template
 To use the Commander for automated Web API Core testing, you need a RESOScript.

-For Web API 2.0.0 Server Core Certification, use [this resoscript](sample-web-api-server.core.2.0.0.resoscript) as a template.
+For Web API 2.0.0 Server Core Certification, use [this resoscript](https://github.com/RESOStandards/web-api-commander/blob/main/sample-web-api-server.core.2.0.0.resoscript) as a template.

-For more information regarding Parameters and Client Settings, see the [Web API Walkthrough](https://github.com/RESOStandards/web-api-commander/wiki/Walkthrough:-Automated-Web-API-Certification-Using-the-RESO-Commander#configuring-the-resoscript-file) (in-progress).
+For more information regarding Parameters and Client Settings, see the [Web API Walkthrough](https://github.com/RESOStandards/web-api-commander/wiki/Configuring-the-RESO-Commander-for-Automated-Web-API-Core-Testing).

 ### Web API Cucumber Acceptance Tests
-The Cucumber BDD acceptance tests for Web API 2.0.0 Core certification are [here](https://github.com/RESOStandards/web-api-commander/blob/issue-37-data-dictionary-testing/src/main/java/org/reso/certification/features/web-api/web-api-server.core.2.0.0.feature).
+The Cucumber BDD acceptance tests for Web API 2.0.0 Core certification are [here](https://github.com/RESOStandards/web-api-commander/blob/main/src/main/java/org/reso/certification/features/web-api/web-api-server.core.feature).
 If you have any questions, please [send us an email](mailto:dev@reso.org).

 ### Gradle Tasks for Web API 2.0.0 Server Certification
 While you may use tags to filter tests as you choose, explained in the next section, it's convenient
 to be able to run a predefined set of tests Web API Core Certification.

-These tasks will also produce reports in the local `build` directory, named according to which test you ran.
+These tasks will also produce reports in the local `/build/certification` directory, relative to the project root, named according to which test you ran.

 #### Core Certification